apparebit/diaphanous/codebook.md

 ### 3.1 Model: Arbitrary Quantities by Time Periods

-Most importantly, it may contain a platform's quantitative CSAM disclosures in a table with labelled columns and labelled rows.
+Most importantly, it may contain a platform's quantitative CSAM disclosures in a table with labeled columns and labeled rows.

 One of the table's dimensions are **time periods**.
 Individual periods may have different lengths, be repeated, or overlap with others.
 Valid period durations